michaelewens/Non-compete-Law-Changes/README.md

 ## Stata code

 [The do file](createCNCvariables.do) can be run in any program as `do createCNCvariables.do` after you update the two global variables in the file.
-The simple file creates the variable `lawChangeYear` and `cncChange` for state-years with non-compete law changes.
+The simple file creates the variable `cncChange` and `note_LawChange` for state-years with non-compete law changes.
 See above for variable definitions.

 ## R code

-Coming soon.
+[The R file](https://github.com/michaelewens/noncompete_laws/blob/master/createCNCvariables.R) can be loaded with `source` and will add two new variables to your data `cncChange` and `note_LawChange`.

 ## Python code